refthoom/Tasmota_berry_ws2812/README.md

 ![CO2 HW](https://github.com/user-attachments/assets/389de6d0-f899-42b8-9761-a223aa8f860a)
 All parts come from Ali***ss, so look there or elsewhere for the names if you want to purchase them.

 Visit [this page](https://tasmota.github.io/install/) to install Tasmota.
+After succesfully flashing your ESP, Tasmota wil start in AP mode.
+Connect your PC or phone to it and configure your wifi settings.
+After saving those, Tasmota will reboot again, after which it's IP address will be shown *briefly!* so keep your eyes on the screen :-)

-When finished, go to Tasmota's (web UI) main page >> configuration >> template and fill in as shown here.
+Then with your browser, go to the shown IP address to Tasmota's main page >> configuration >> template and fill in as shown above.
 Hit save and wait for reboot to finish.
 Then go to main >> configuration >> other, tick the box 'Activate' under 'Template'.
 Again hit save and wait for the reboot to finish.

-Next, power down your ESP and connect your parts as shown here.
-After that, power on and connect to the ESP for the software part below.
+Next, power down your ESP and connect your parts as shown above.
+After that, power on and connect to the ESP's IP address with your browser.
+From the main page you can test your WS2812 by using the sliders and on/off button.
+If that all goes nicely, continue for the berry script part below.

-# deploy
+# berry script
 Use [the script](https://github.com/refthoom/Tasmota_berry_ws2812/blob/main/WS2812_scale.be) as file 'WS2812_scale.be'.
 In Tasmota web interface, go to main >> tools >> manage files system >> create or upload >> the 'WS2812_scale.be' file from this repository.
-Next, if not already there, create the file autoexec.be and add the line 'load('WS2812_scale.be')' in there, without the '.
+Next, if not already there, create the file 'autoexec.be' and add the line 'load('WS2812_scale.be')' in there, without the '.
 Finally, restart Tasmota from the main menu.
 After restart, go to main >> tools >> console and check if autoxec.be is loaded successfully.
 As the cron is set to 1 minute interval, it will take at least one minute before you see any pixels light up.

 # testing
 There is one functionality to test the config of your pixels.
-After the script is *manually* loaded succesfully in the berry scripting console (REPL), you can manually run the command 'show([number])' from the berry scripting console, where [number] is the number of pixels you want to see lit.
+After the script is *manually* loaded succesfully in the berry scripting console (copy-paste the script there), you can manually run the command 'show([number])' from the berry scripting console, where [number] is the number of pixels you want to see lit.
+This should show immediately but will be overriden by the script, running every minute.

 # project fulfillment
 Here, a piece of PVC board carries the parts.